okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/react/basic-sign-in.md

 ### Create the routes

-Typically, an app contain routes that require authentication in order to render.
+Typically, an app contains routes that require authentication in order to render.
 Use the `<SecureRoute>` component from [Okta React SDK](https://github.com/okta/okta-react) to define authenticated routes for your app.
 The following are some basic routes that you need to configure for your app:

 * A [default page](#default-page-route) to handle basic control of the app
 * A [login route](#login-route) to show the Sign-In Widget